-You pay a \$0 copay for Medicare-covered:
+You pay a group selected copay for Medicare-covered:

-- Lab services

-- Diagnostic procedures and tests
+- Lab services - Diagnostic procedures and tests

-- X-rays

-Outpatient diagnostic tests and therapeutic services and supplies\ (continued)
+Outpatient diagnostic tests and therapeutic services and supplies (continued)

 - CT/MRI/PET Nuclear Radiology Heart, Vascular and Cardiovascular

 - Diagnostic Echocardiography

 - Surgical supplies, such as dressings

 - Splints, casts, and other devices used to reduce fractures and dislocations

 - Laboratory tests

 - Blood including storage and administration.
 Coverage of whole blood and packed red cells begins the first pint of blood that you need.
 All other components of blood are covered beginning with the first pint used.

 - Other outpatient diagnostic tests

-- \ Requires prior authorization

-You pay a \$100 copay for Medicare-covered diagnostic radiology services (not including x-rays).
-Includes MRI, CT, PET, Thallium and Nuclear Cardiology scans.
+- X-rays - Diagnostic radiology services (not including x-rays).
+Includes MRI, CT, PET, Thallium and Nuclear Cardiology scans. - Therapeutic radiology services.